yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 15 minutes

-In this exercise, you Integrate your App Service with the virtual network that was created during the Before the hands-on lab exercises.
+In this exercise, you integrate the WWI App Service with the virtual network created during the Before the hands-on lab exercises.
 The ARM template created a Gateway subnet on the VNet, as well as a Virtual Network Gateway.
 Both of these resources are required to integrate App Service and connect to SQL MI.

 ### Task 1: Set point-to-site addresses

 In this task, you configure the client address pool.
-This is a range of private IP addresses that you specify below.
+The address pool is a range of private IP addresses that you specify below.
 Clients that connect over a Point-to-Site VPN dynamically receive an IP address from this range.
 You use a private IP address range that does not overlap with the VNet.

 1. Navigate to the **hands-on-lab-SUFFIX-vnet-gateway** Virtual network gateway in the [Azure portal](https://portal.azure.com) by selecting it from the list of resources in the hands-on-lab-SUFFIX resource group.

    ![The Virtual network gateway resource is highlighted in the list of resources.](media/resource-group-vnet-gateway.png "Resources")

-2. On the virtual network gateway blade, select **User VPN configuration** under Settings in the left-hand menu, and then select **Configure now**.
+2. On the virtual network gateway blade, select **Point-to-site configuration** under Settings in the left-hand menu, and then select **Configure now**.

    ![User VPN configuration is highlighted and selected in the left-hand menu.
 On the User VPN configuration blade, Configure now is highlighted.](media/virtual-network-gateway-configure-point-to-site.png "Virtual network gateway User VPN configuration")